sudee-s-o/todo_app/README.md

-react ve tailwind kullanarak "to do list" uygulaması yaptım.
+react ve tailwindcss kullanarak "to do list" uygulaması yaptım.